All Episodes

 The ultimate jury is you, we, the American people.

-You in 280 days, by the way, earlier, and if you want to know when early voting starts and absentee voting and registration, you need to do it.
+You, in 280 days, by the way, earlier, and if you want to know when early voting starts and absentee voting and registration, you need to do it.

 Go to Hannity.com.

-It's it's an informational map for you.
+It's an informational map for you.

-We put up there for your benefit, so that you can participate in 280 days.
+We put up there for your benefit so that you can participate in 280 days.

 But, you know, we now know you get to shock the world again.